jpawelczak/vpa-demo/README.md

 To observe how a container is resized in-place, you can apply `ContainerResourcePolicy` ([details](https://cloud.google.com/kubernetes-engine/docs/concepts/verticalpodautoscaler#containerresourcepolicy_v1_autoscalingk8sio)).
 You can add the resource policies in vpa.yaml or via GCP Console UI.

-Once you apply the `ContainerResourcePolicy` for vpa-demo-app, you will notice that VPA scale-up the container without pod recreation.
+Once you apply the `ContainerResourcePolicy` for vpa-demo-app, you will notice that VPA in-place scale-up the workload.

 ### VPA's in-place resizing - longer path